MicrosoftDocs/Devices-docs/surface/surface-pro-9-overview.md

 ---
-title: Surface Pro 9 overview
+title: Surface Pro 9 for Business overview
 description: This article provides an overview of the new Surface Pro 9 and Surface Pro 9 with 5G ms.prod: w11 ms.mktglfcycl: manage